BeccAllfor1/django-todo-list/README.md

 - Issue with HTML validation when using css in the code, for background image sizing, resolved by using a style tag.

+- Issue with hero image causing slowere loading time than I would have liked, identifyed in Lighthouse.
+All other pages and devices loading well.
+Tried to use tinypng but file too large.

 ## Responsive
  Development tools were used to test responsiveness on varying sized devices including laptop, mobile and iPad Air size.
 Full testing was